human-conditions/yodrew.github.io-original/index.md

 #### help out

-To make hygienic darkroom retreating work, I need a decent, safe, quiet house for a year.
-If my book makes sense to you and you would like to provide the house, please [let me know](/about).

-Otherwise, here are other ideas to [participate](/about/participate/) in hygienic darkroom retreating.
+If my book makes sense to you and you would like to provide a house where it can be applied for yourself and others, please [let me know](/about).
+Here are other ideas to [participate](/about/participate/)

 Donations: I appreciate them very much.
 I live simply.
-Even small amounts help.
+S mall amounts help.
 I'll send you my ebook and a printable version of the PDF.
 Methods:

 - [Wise](https://wise.com/share/andrewd1878) (formerly Transferwise)